-The actions of independent contractors are excluded from liability under the TCA.
 The Fourteenth Court of Appeals held that a county could not be held liable for the actions of a doctor with staff privileges at a county owned hospital.
 Harris v.
-Galveston County, 799 S.W.2d 766, 788 (Tex.App.-Houston [14th Dist.]
+Galveston County, 799 S.W.2d 766, 788 (Tex.App.- Houston [14th Dist.]
 1990, pet. denied).
 Harris was injured while a patient at a county hospital.
 Id.
 She claimed her injuries were the result of the negligence of Dr. Borne.
 Borne was not a county employee, but had staff privileges and was entitled to use the hospital's facilities.
 Id. at 767.
 The court of appeals affirmed the entry of summary judgment in favor of the county.
 Id. at 768.

-Generally, physician a is considered to be an independent contractor with respect to hospitals at which he has staff privileges.
+physician Generally, a is considered to be an independent with respect to contractor hospitals at which he has staff privileges.
 The Texas Tort Claims Act provides that an independent contractor is not an employee.
 Thus, if we assume the facts alleged by appellant are true, they do not establish a right of action under the Act against [Galveston County].